 The fact that particle size in soya and starches are related to their functional characteristics means that such substances that has been treated with DCD technology reacts with increased efficacy.
 In work done in 2016, we demonstrated that it is possible to use the whole soy plant, for example, including the roots, stem and leaves with exceptional results in fine emulsion sausages such as viennas.

 In fine emulsion meat pasts, smaller fat particles, like other filler substances, is easier trapped in the protein matrix encapsulating it.
 It thus stabilizes the past.
+It represents the most effective way of producing a stable and sterile fat emulsion.

 – Increased Surface Area